far1409/Cloth_Similarity/README.md

 Please note that this documentation assumes you have the necessary data file (final.csv) and the required dependencies installed.
 Adjust the API endpoint URL and other configurations based on your deployment environment.

 ## Note:
-Tool Used for scrpping: instant data scrapper
+Tool Used for scraping: Instant Data Scrapper